CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/CodeMemberDetailsView.md

 - Cold Paths
 - Possibilities for optimizations, like loop unroling.
 - How your code really behaves against what you wrote.
+- How much memory this function has allocated.
+(Only available with an [Experimental license](../../Editions/Experimental.md))
+- Where memory gets allocated.
+(Only available with an [Experimental license](../../Editions/Experimental.md))
 - see [Code Body Reconstruction feature](../../features/CodeBodyReconstruction.md) for more.

 {% include alertNoTitle.html  type="info" content="Keep in mind that what you will see is highly dependent on the <a href=\"../../features/ProfilingDataFiltering#application-instance-start-filters\" >Application Instance Start Filters</a>." %}